Reviewed Date: 04/24/2015

 USERRA establishes re-employment rights to a job but does not require that employers pay employees their regular pay while absent for military service, although employers may choose to do so.
 20 U.S.C. § 1002.7(c).
 Some employers provide “differential pay,” which is the difference between the employee’s military pay and civilian pay.
 Differential pay is not required but it is “a generous show of support by employers for their employees who are in service to the nation.
 20 U.S.C. § 1002.7(d) also provides that if an employer provides additional benefits such as full or partial pay when the employee performs service, the employer is not excused from providing other rights and benefits to which the employee is entitled under the act.

 Under Tennessee state law, however, eligible service members are entitled to 20 days of paid leave per year for active duty.
 T.C.A. § 8-33-109.
-If an employee has not used his military leave during the year, he is entitled to the first 20 days of his service at full pay.
+If an employee has not used his military leave thus far this year, he is entitled to the first 20 days of his service at full pay.
 Whether the organization supplements the difference between an employee’s military pay and regular pay is a decision the employer can make.
 T.C.A. § 58-1-109 also provides that reservists called to duty by the governor “... in case of invasion, disaster, insurrection, riot, attack, or combinations ...” shall be paid from appropriated funds by the military.
 No member shall receive less than $50 per day.
 No member shall receive less than $55 per day when called to active duty in cases of grave emergencies.

 20 U.S.C. § 1002.149 provides that an employer must treat an employee during his or her period of military service as being on furlough or leave of absence.
 The employee is entitled to the non-seniority rights and benefits that the employer generally provides to other employees who are on furlough or leave of absence with similar seniority, status, and pay.
-The non-seniority rights and benefits are those that the employer provides to similarly situated employees by an employment contract, agreement, policy, practice, or plan.